 What if I told you the most militarized area in the world is also one of the most unexpected touristy places I have ever been?
 Capitalism is in full swing in South Korea and the curiosity surrounding their neighbour to the north has South Koreans cashing in.
-Tours of the demilitarized zone is big business and attracts throngs of tourists, myself included.
+Tours of the demilitarized zone is big business and attract throngs of tourists, myself included.
 How can it not?
 Thankfully I spent a day with DMZ Spy Tour, a company that gets you off this tourist path and behind the scenes with someone that has witnessed what really goes on within the DMZ.

 Our DMZ Spy Tour started with hotel pickup by our guide Kyung Ryoon Lee, or “Shrek” as he calls himself.
 Why the nickname?
 He resembles the lovable ogre.
-His thoughts not mine….
+His thoughts, not mine….

 Although the peculiar nickname did peak my curiosity, the real reason I chose DMZ Spy Tour was Shrek’s background.
-As a former MIA USA military consultant Shrek knows the DMZ inside and out.
+As a former MIA USA military consultant, Shrek knows the DMZ inside and out.
 Who better to show you around than someone who has served there?

 Road to Freedom